CarolLuca/LegalNERo/README.md

 * Now it is possible to run the model with decent prf-values for longer texts.
 * The only modifications were related to the train data which was recomposed using two auxiliary projects: "Keep Name and Type" (C++) and "GoodIndex" (Java) - both present in the "Data Sets" directory.
 ### Remarks
-* Even though the performance seems to be increased significantly (based on the new prf-values) from Stage 0, it should be kept in mind the fact that the model still has flows.
+* Even though the performance seems to be increased significantly (based on the new prf-values) from Stage 0, it should be kept in mind the fact that the model still has flaws.
 ### Problems
-* As aforementioned, beginning with Stage 2, for some entities it will also be used the romanian model "ro_core_news_lg".
+* As aforementioned, beginning with Stage 2, for some entities it will also be used the Romanian model "ro_core_news_lg".
 * Overlapping entities are not allowed.
-There are still some entities missing from the train data, problem that will be solved in Stage 2.
+There are still some entities missing from the train data, a problem that will be solved in Stage 2.
 * At the moment, the solution would be to train the model independently for every type of entity because they won't overlap and it will be easier to use the "ro_core_news_lg" model for specific types.
 * There is also a problem related to multi-word entities.